 - Set up a Twitter account.
-Twitter is ideal for building up a brand personality thanks to it being defined by short and snappy posts.
+Twitter is ideal for building a brand personality thanks to its being defined by short and snappy posts.
 DiGiorno Pizza is a great example of Twitter brand marketing due to its interspersing of funny odes to pizza with relevant content and promotional pieces.
 The group's famed 2013 #TheSoundofMusicLive life-tweeting garnered over 44 million social impressions and earned the account more than 5,000 new followers.

 - Sell products?
 Get Pinterest.
 Pinterest is perfect for inbound marketing thanks to it being highly visual and a natural link builder.
-Like Twitter and many other social media platforms, having an account here costs nothing and sharing is quicFik but effective.
+Like Twitter and many other social media platforms, having an account here costs nothing and sharing is quick but effective.
 One inbound marketing case study found that a Pinterest-based strategy led to an impressive 77% increase in new website traffic.

 Search Engine Optimization: The final piece of the puzzle